"They're punishing a 6-year-old for something that hasn't happened," the mother says

 Coy’s passport and state-issued identification recognize her as female.

-"The world is going to be looking at the school," he said, adding that the case can "send a message to the world and teach tolerance, fair play and equal rights."
+“The world is going to be looking at the school,” he said, which can “send a message to the world and teach tolerance, fair play and equal rights.”

 A little-studied group

 Transgender children experience a disconnect between their sex, which is based on their anatomy, and their gender, which includes behaviors, roles and activities, experts say.

 For the general public, transgender identity may be a new concept, though many might recall Chaz Bono, the child of entertainers Sonny and Cher.
 Born female, Bono underwent a transition in his 40s to become a man.
 He wrote in his book “Transition” that, even as a child, he had been “aware of a part of me that did not fit.”